Read Laozi with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Laozi reasons when the first answer is not enough.

 Your view seems to depend on Dao and Wu wei.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Paradoxical compression: the text loosens the reader's grip by making direct mastery feel clumsy.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.